 Second, I would say to learn Japanese if you’re coming to Japan.
 Not only does it help you become a better teacher because you experience being a student, but it also allows you to do a lot of things in the society that you wouldn’t be able to if you spoke no Japanese.
 It helps you experience the culture better because culture and language are so intertwined.
 A lot of people come here and they teach for one year and they don’t learn any Japanese, and they really miss out on a lot of what’s fun about the country.
 I don’t know about the other Asian countries.
 I’m sure it’s very similar.
 I’ve only lived in Japan, but definitely learn Japanese, take some more courses, and prepare yourself as much as possible before you come.

-Back in her hometown in the Philippines, Krzl worked as a writer at a TV station before moving to Chile seven years ago.
-After she completed her TESOL certification, she worked for language institutes then decided to become an independent English teacher to business professionals.
+Back in her hometown in the Philippines, Krzl worked as a writer at a TV station before moving to Chile.
+After she completed her TESOL certification, she worked for language institutes and then decided to become an independent English teacher to business professionals.
 When she’s not giving classes, she’s either surfing along Chile’s long stretch of coastline, traveling, or practicing photography by the beach.

 Want more articles like this one and other TEFL resources delivered right to your inbox?